FaustGit93/Portfolio/README.md

 - **HTML** — for structure
 - **CSS** — for layout, color, and responsiveness
 - **JavaScript** — for interactive elements such as Geometry Dash tribute, //toggles// and transitions
-- **Zephyr** — used for photogrammetric reconstruction of 3D models shown in the viewer
-- **Reality Capture** — used for photogrammetric reconstruction of 3D models shown in the viewer
+- **Zephyr & Reality Capture** — used for photogrammetric reconstruction of 3D models shown in the viewer

 ## 🔍 3D Model Viewer